BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 You may wonder about being unable to do much besides collapsing its title bar.

+We'll get to that, but there is some initial information we can gain from it.
-To put it to good use, let's edit our first line and name it like any other object:
+By editing our first line and name it like any other object:

 ```lua
 MyWindow = Ext.IMGUI.NewWindow("My ImGui Window")
 ```

-Now we have an object called "MyWindow".
+Now we have an object called "MyWindow", which we ccan dump with ```_D```.
-If you dump it with ```_D``` you may see some additional information already.
+You may see some additional information pop up in the console already.

-and instead using
+These are all components on our object, which we can read as well!

+Using
 ```lua
 _P(MyWindow.Label)
 ```

-will print "My ImGui Window" since "Label" is a component our new object.
+for instance, will print "My ImGui Window" since "Label" is a component our object.

 > If printing an object component ever throws an error it might be missing, if that happens, check with a dump if its even on your object!
 {.is-danger}